 - 1.18% from the United Kingdom.

 If your goal is to put yourself in front of an international audience, get wise to the figures before you go all-in.
-That way, there’s no unwelcome surprises and you’ll know exactly what to expect if you do land a high-quality placement.
-Overall one of the best “bang for your buck”, actually attainable, ultra high Domain Rating publications that ACTUALLY gives dofollow links regularly.
+That way, there are no unwelcome surprises and you’ll know exactly what to expect if you do land a high-quality placement.
+Overall one of the best “bang for your buck”, actually attainable, ultra-high Domain Rating publications that ACTUALLY gives dofollow links regularly.